kjbrum/weave/README.md

     ```

-## To-do

-- Create a "migrate.js" script for converting the prototype into a Craft project
-- Integrate `scss/components` that have been used in past projects for reusability
-- Add additional mixins
-    - Grid - `row(x)` and `col(x)`
-    - Helpers

 ## License

 Copyright &copy; [Kyle Brumm](http://kylebrumm.com).
-SBX Proto is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).
+Weave is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).